18F/Modular-Contracting-And-Agile-Development/_strategies/agile-development.md

 ## What is Agile Development?

 Agile development describes a set of principles for building software that allow collaborative, cross-functional teams to accommodate changing user needs and requirements.
 Agile development alone will not help you build a good product.
-In fact, many agile projects fail unless they work to intergrate human-centered desgin.
+In fact, many agile projects fail unless they work to integrate human-centered design.

 One of the great strengths of agile development is that delivery is incremental, which spreads the risk across the entire development process rather than loading all of it at the very end.
 When things go wrong, they’re smaller problems that can be fixed more quickly and more easily.